Gwash3189/linktree_links/README.md

 # Why haven't you implemented the Music Links?

-I felt that there weren't many differences between the `Shows` and `Music` links, technically.
-The most interesting bit of of the designs were around the song preview, and the UX of clicking on a row or logo
+I felt that there weren't many differences between the `Shows` and `Music` links, technically speaking.
+The most interesting bit of the designs were around the song preview, and the UX of clicking on a row or logo.
+I felt that it might be more useful to have a discussion about this feature, as the implementation does not deviate that much from what is present in the repository now.

 ## Clicking on a Row or Logo